How to Get Maximum Home Loan Tax Benefit_Banner_WC

 Tax exemption basis Accrual basis Paid basis

-Quantum of benefit Self-occupied house: Rs.2 lakh; Non self-occupied property: no limit Rs.1.5 lakh
+Quantum of benefit Self-occupied house: Rs.2 Lakh; Non-self-occupied property: no limit Rs.1.5 Lakh

-Purpose of availing loan Purchase, construction, repair, renewal or reconstruction of residential house Purchase or construction of a new house property
+Purpose of availing of loan Purchase, construction, repair, renewal or reconstruction of residential house Purchase or construction of a new house property

-Eligibility to claim tax relief Acquisition or construction should be completed within 5 years Nil
+Eligibility to claim tax relief Acquisition or construction should be completed within 5 years NIL

-Restriction on selling property Nil Reversal of tax rebates claimed if the property is sold within 5 years of receiving possession
+Restriction on selling property NIL Reversal of tax rebates claimed if the property is sold within 5 years of receiving possession

 Additional Pointers for Claiming Tax Benefits on a Home Loan

-• If you reside in a rented apartment and obtain tax benefits on House Rent Allowance (HRA), you can still claim concessions on your house loan under Sections 24, 80 EEA and 80 C.
+• If you reside in a rented apartment and obtain tax benefits on House Rent Allowance (HRA), you can still claim concessions on your house loan under Sections 24(b), 80EEA, and 80C.

 • There are two income tax regimes under which taxpayers can file their returns.
 In case you opt for the new slab rates in accordance with the 2020 budget, you cannot avail of these deductions.